 4> if the corresponding measObject concerns UTRA or CDMA2000:

-5> consider a neighbouring cell on the associated frequency to be applicable when the concerned cell is included in the cellsToAddModifyList defined within the VarMeasurementConfiguration for this measId (i.e. the cell is included in the white-list);
+5> consider a neighbouring cell on the associated frequency to be applicable when the concerned cell is included in the cellsToAddModifyList defined within the VarMeasurementConfiguration for this measId (i.e. the cell is included in the allow-list);

 ………..